Trequetrum/blog-onesmallstep/content/derive_y_comb.md

 120
 ```

-Lets try dropping the name and calling this in-line:
+Assuming `factorial` is just like `double`, we could just try dropping the name and calling it in-line:

 ```Python
 (lambda n: 1 if n==0 else n * factorial(n-1))(5)